jonasjohansson/tinymassive.io/kit/README.md

 This kit contains documents and templates for different types of software. <a href="https://join.slack.com/t/tiny-massive/shared_invite/enQtNDY1MjQwMjY4NzY4LTlhZDgxZTJmZDIxOTQ0MDY5Y2I1MWQ0MDYyMjEyMmVlNGFiNDNhMTlmMmEyNzEwMTI3YWRjNzJhMzkzZGIzNjk">Join our Slack</a> for questions and creative feedback.

+We don't offer templates for PDE or JS-files but as long as they can run on Mac and in Chrome (if Javascript) you're good.

 ## Video Visualiser

 [Visualiser](../visualiser/)

 Upload your video and get an understanding of what it would look like on the building!

-## Templates

-### Processing / Javascript

-We don't offer templates for PDE or JS-files but as long as they can run on Mac and in Chrome (if Javascript) you're good.

-### Unity
+## Unity

 We have two templates: Simple and Advanced.
 The simple is great if you've worked with Unity a bit but isn't using it on a daily basis.
 Advanced has a built-in visualiser of the building, but requires a bit more knowledge.
 Both comes with tutorials!